Sunwarul/play-with-tailwind-css/README.md

 </html>
 ```

-Now guess what!
-Just open that `html` file with a browser!
+Open that `html` file with a browser!